Horizontal Directional Drilling for Oil and Natural Gas

 Variances of stabilizer placement along the drill string produce building, dropping, or holding angles, allowing accurate adjustments to a well’s trajectory.

 BHA for Building Angles: utilizes a full gauge, stabilizer near the bit, a second between 50 to 90 feet up the drill string, and a final stabilizer 30 feet above that.
 This configuration creates a fulcrum, adding side force to the bit.

-BHA for Dropping Angles: uses the first stabilizer between 30 and 90 feet above the bit, creating a pendulum like effect.
-This arrangement generates negative side force on the bit, dropping the angle.
+BHA for Dropping Angles: uses the first stabilizer between 30 and 90 feet above the bit, creating a pendulum-like effect.
+This arrangement generates a negative side force on the bit, dropping the angle.

 BHA Holding Angles: uses up to 5 stabilizers in the BHA, placed roughly 30 feet apart to maintain downward driving force, avoiding both fulcrums and pendulums.

 Varying the placement of collars (heavier drill string/column pieces) and stabilizers allow drillers to achieve remarkably consistent angular adjustments when drilling a horizontal well.